input-output-hk/cardano-haskell/README.md

 Workflow for building the Cardano (Haskell) node and related components
 =======================================================================

+The purpose of this repository is to provide a convenient workflow *for developers working on Cardano* to (re)build any or all of the components.

+This developer workflow is **not intended to provide reprodcible builds** nor to replace the scheme used for CI.
+If you want to build the latest released version of `cardano-node`, then this is not the repository you are looking for.
+For that, just build from within that repository, which contain reproducible snapshots of all dependencies.

-The Cardano (Haskell) implementation is made up of numerous repositories.
-This has some advantages ofer a mono-repo, and some disadvantages.
-The intention of this repository is to gain some of the benefits of a mono-repo while keeping the multi-repo approach.
+The intention of this repository is for developers working on Cardano to gain some of the benefits of a mono-repo while keeping the multi-repo approach.

-The purpose of this repository is to provide a convenient workflow for developers working on Cardano to (re)build any or all of the components.
-This makes it easier and quicker to check if downstream components are affected by a change in a component being worked on.
+It makes it easier and quicker to check if downstream components are affected by a change in a component being worked on.
 For example, while working on the cardano ledger library it is possible to rebuild (and retest) the node, proxy and explorer to check if they also need adjustments.

-This developer workflow is not intended to replace the scheme used for CI.

 Approach